MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hll-merge-aggfunction.md

 **Tips**

-1) You may use the function [dcount-hll] (dcount-hllfunction.md) which will calculate the dcount from hll / hll-merge aggregation functions.
+1) You may use the function [dcount_hll] (dcount-hllfunction.md) which will calculate the dcount from hll / hll-merge aggregation functions.